-For some, summer camp is undoubtedly one of the worst memories of their lives—a time of overheated adolescent angst, forced sports camaraderie, and an embarrassing dose of homesickness.
+For many Americans, summer camp is undoubtedly one of the worst memory of their lives—a time of overheated adolescent angst, forced sports camaraderie, and an embarrassing dose of homesickness.
 And don't even get us started on the trauma of camp for bedwetters.
 But for others, camp was quite simply the best time of their childhood.

 For those who are decidedly in the second group, there are plenty of entrepreneurs out there only too happy to provide you with a second chance to relive those misty summer days, in the form of "adult summer camps."
 These camps often target special interests that adults are supposed to have, like baseball or sports cars.
 Or, they trade on our unfulfilled desires—hence Space Camp and Rock 'n Roll Fantasy Camp.
 In the end, none of these camps seem to be much more than a pathetic attempt to help you recreate your lost youth—or act as a stark reminder that you most definitely are not an astronaut or a rock star.